ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-21. Can you have perfect multi-collinearity?
+Q. Can you have perfect multi-collinearity?

 <details><summary><b>Answer</b></summary>